-To keep the steel sink always beautiful and shiny, it is necessary to carry out cleaning and drying operations constantly.
+To keep the steel sink always beautiful and shiny, it is necessary to constantly carry out cleaning and drying operations.

-Remember, in fact, that for this material the wastewater is harmful and over time can cause stains and oxidation problems.
+Remember, in fact, that the wastewater is harmful to this material and can cause stains and oxidation problems over time.

 Clean it with a mixture of water, white vinegar, baking soda, and 3 drops of dish soap.
 Use a soft sponge to avoid scratches.